yodrew/darkroomretreat/manuscript/darkness.md

 - usable for retreats and nightly sleeping
 - adds security if installed outside and latches from the inside through the window

+Seal exposed edges of melamine with varnish, glue, or tape.
+Exterior plywood outgasses after three months.
+Meanwhile, block fumes with foil or mylar taped over inside.

+Avoid interior plywood.
+Its glue is less stable and outgasses more and longer than that of exterior plywood.

 &nbsp;

 ![photo: panel, exterior](images/panel.jpg)

 &nbsp;

-Seal exposed edges of melamine with varnish, glue, or tape.
-The smell from exterior plywood dissipates after three months.
-Meanwhile, mitigate it with foil or mylar over interior face of plywood.

-Avoid interior plywood.
-Its glue is less stable and outgasses more and longer than that of exterior plywood.

 I made my first panels with cardboard.
 But it warps and shrinks.
 Water damages it.
 It hasn't enough mass to stop noise.